We all want to feel valued and recognized for good work and extra effort done.

 Estonian design and software company Proekspert that currently employs more than 150 employees uses peer to peer recognition program “Give Kudos to your friend“.

-Kudos is a recognition system available in Propekspert’s intranet that allows recognizing colleagues by giving various gifts, such as spa gift cards, cinema tickets, box of chocolates, energy packages etc. When the ticket is done (meaning recognition is made) then Office Fairy is the one that delivers magical gifts to the one who got recognized.
+Kudos is a recognition system available in Propekspert’s intranet that allows recognizing colleagues by giving various gifts, such as spa gift cards, cinema tickets, a box of chocolates, energy packages etc. When the ticket is done (meaning recognition is made) then Office Fairy is the one that delivers magical gifts to the one who got recognized.
 In average there are about 4 Kudos given in one work week – which is quite a lot, considering the number of people working in the company.

 Tiina Saar-Veelmaa, Workplace Happiness Advocate in Proekspert explained: „The reason why we initiated this program is simple – often we do not notice the contribution that people are making.
 There are no managers in our company but thanks to this program we are informed about how our people are doing and how special they are.
 We have sometimes been asked that don’t your people take advantage of the system: ’l will give you cinema tickets if you gave me a box of chocolate’.
-Well, this is out of the questions since honesty is one of our core values and embedded into our DNA. “
+Well, this is out of the questions since honesty is one of our core values and embedded in our DNA. “

 Articles used in this post: